 Planet in Peril This program aggressively slices through the widespread conservative attempts to diminish global warming, by showing the journey of three CNN journalists trekking through thirteen different countries.
 In each country, the journalists face the harsh reality of the impact we are having our environment and how we change and, ultimately, stop it.
 Middle and High School Levels.

-The Inconvenient Truth This widely viewed and controversial film, presented by former Vice President Al Gore, depicts the truth of global warming.
+The Inconvenient Truth This widely viewed film, presented by former Vice President Al Gore, depicts the truth of global warming.
 This is a wake-up call that cuts through the myths and misconceptions to deliver the message that global warming is a real and present danger.
-As a species living on this earth, we must realize that each and every one of us can make changes in the way in which we live our lives and become part of the solution.
+As a species living on this Earth, we must realize that each and every one of us can make changes in the way in which we live our lives and become part of the solution.
 High School Levels.

-Tapped From the porducers of “Who Killed The Electric Car,” this timely documentary is a behind-the-scenes look into the unregulated and unseen world of an industry that aims to privatize and sell back the one resource that ought never to become a commodity: our water.
+Tapped From the producers of “Who Killed The Electric Car,” this timely documentary is a behind-the-scenes look into the unregulated and unseen world of an industry that aims to privatize and sell back the one resource that ought never to become a commodity: our water.
 High School Levels.

 New programs are being developed-please call for details